tanm-sys/forge-ec/docs/API-Documentation.md

 # API Documentation

+**⚠️ CRITICAL SECURITY WARNING: This API documentation is for an experimental library containing known security vulnerabilities.
+Do not use any APIs described here in production systems.**

 Complete reference for Forge EC's public API.
-This document covers all traits, types, and functions available to users.
+This document covers all traits, types, and functions available to users. **All APIs are experimental and may contain security bugs.**

 ## Core Traits